 The Chemical Engineering department offers a variety of opportunities for life outside the lab, including professional, cultural, and recreational clubs and activities.
-Every year, the Department holds a winter holiday party, a summer barbecue, and a spring golf tournament.
+Every year, the Department holds a winter holiday party, a summer barbecue, and a series of monthly wellness events.

 Both MIT as a whole and the Chemical Engineering department in particular offer a variety of professional, cultural, and recreational clubs and activities.
 If you want to exercise your body in addition to your mind, MIT offers excellent athletic facilities, including an Olympic-size pool, tennis and squash courts, a skating rink, indoor and outdoor tracks, and a gymnasium equipped with weightlifting and exercise rooms.